mxtommy/Kip/README.md

 **Work**
 1. Fire up your local dev instance with CLI using `ng serve`.
-2. Point your favorite browser to `http://localhost:4200/` and voila!.
+2. Point your favorite browser to `http://localhost:4200/` and voila!

 *As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*

 **Publish**
 1. From your Fork's working Branch, make a GitHub pull request to have your code reviewed, merged and part of the next release.

 Or
 2. Build your own version:
   1. Use the `-prod` flag for a production build.